saptarshibasu/aws-study/README.md

 * You can move an existing instance to a **placement group**, move an instance from one placement group to another, or remove an instance from a placement group.
 Before you begin, the instance must be in the stopped state
 * **Instance store** backed EC2 instances can only be rebooted and terminated.
 They cannot be stopped unlike EBS-backed instances
 * With **instance store**, the entire image is downloaded from S3 before booting and hence the boot time is usually around 5 mins
+* With **EBS-backed instances**, only the part needed for booting is first downloaded from the EBS Snapshot and hence the boot time is shorter around 1 min
 * **EBS-backed instances** once stopped, all data in any attached **instance store** will be deleted
-* With **EBS-backed instances**, only the part needed for booting is first downloaded from the EBS Snapshot and hence the boot time is shorter around 1 min
 * When an Amazon **EBS-backed instance** is stopped, you're not charged for instance usage; however, you're still charged for volume storage
 * **EC2-Classic** is the original version of EC2 where the elastic IP would get disassociated when the instance stopped
 * With **EC2-VPC**, the Elastic IP does not get disassociated when stopped
 * When EC2 instance is stopped, it may get moved to a **different underlying host**
 * EC2 **instance states that are billed**
   * running
-  * stopping (The instannce is preparing to hibernate - NOT when the instance is being stopped)
+  * stopping (only when the instannce is preparing to hibernate - NOT when the instance is being stopped)
-  * terminated (for reserved instances only that are still in their contracted term)
+  * terminated (only for reserved instances only that are still in their contracted term)
 * Select **Auto-assign Public IP** option so that the launched EC2 instance has a public IP from Amazon's public IP pool
 * A custom **AMI** can be created with pre-installed software packages, security patches etc. instead of writing user data scripts, so that the boot time is less during autoscaling
 * **AMIs** are built for a specific region, but can be copied across regions